pivlu/pivlu/README.md

 - APP_URL="https://your-domain"
 - Create a database and input your database details (database, user and password) in DB_DATABASE, DB_USERNAME and DB_PASSWORD

-After creating the project, go to your project folder and install Pivlu CMS from command line..
+After creating the project, go to your project folder and install Pivlu CMS from command line.

 ```cd mypivlu```